Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 * Consumers can see the plan quotas
 * Redesign of the Application page so that credentials can be viewed per resource
 * Consumers can visualize the Async and graphQL API documentation
-* Consumers can log into the marketplace and visualize the resources associated to the credentials
+* Consumers can log into the Marketplace and visualize the resources associated to the credentials
 * Consumers can request access only to APIs included in the subscribed plan
 * consumers can subscribe to only one free plan with the same product and team owner
 * Subscription name and request access names are auto filled by the system